Bokkos: Climate/Geography

+Cloud

 Throughout the year, there is a noticeable seasonal change in the average percentage of cloud cover in Bokkos.
 In Bokkos, the clearest portion of the year lasts 3.8 months, starting about November 5 and ending around February 29.
 January is the clearest month of the year in Bokkos, with 53% of the sky being clear, mostly clear, or partly overcast on average.
 About November 5, the cloudier portion of the year ends.
 It starts about February 29 and lasts for 8.2 months.
 May is the cloudiest month of the year in Bokkos, with the sky being overcast or largely cloudy 85% of the time on average.